bormaxi8080/osint-timeline/DRAFT.md

 gpslogger - Lightweight GPS Logging Application For Android: https://github.com/mendhak/gpslogger

+Maltrail - Malicious traffic detection system: https://github.com/stamparm/maltrail

 GoTo is a simple terminal SSH manager that provides you with an easy access to the list of your favorite SSH servers.
 Binaries included: https://github.com/grafviktor/goto

 ----

 **Flipper Zero:**

+A collection of awesome resources & modules for the Flipper Zero device.
+Best used with Rogue Master Flipper Zero Custom Firmware: https://github.com/RogueMaster/awesome-flipperzero-withModules

+Collection of Flipper Zero scripts dumps and tools: https://github.com/jkctech/Flipper-Zero-Scripts

 ----

 **New from CyberDetective:**

+Building a Versatile Threat Intelligence Program for Any Environment.
+A very detailed and in-depth article by twitter.com/ervin_zubic on how to put the Threat Intelligence Cycle to work with examples of tools for each stage: https://publication.osintambition.org/building-a-versatile-threat-intelligence-program-for-any-environment-fe2d6935baa2

+Advanced Search Tools: regional search engines, privacy search engines, search engines dorking, fact checking tools, database search tools and more: https://start.me/p/nRADzL/advanced-search-tools

+Google & Shodan Dorks for web cameras search.
+Large list of  search queries to find internet-connected webcams.
+Can be used in Google as well as various IP search engines (Shodan, Netlas, Censys etc): https://github.com/ExploitXpErtz/WebCam-Google-Shodan-Dorks

 ----